zeroc-ice/ice-builder-msbuild/README.md

 ### Ice NuGet

-If you added a `zeroc.ice.` NuGet package to your project, the NuGet package sets all these properties:
+If you add a `zeroc.ice.` NuGet package to your project, the NuGet package sets all these properties:

 | Property      | Value with Ice NuGet                                                                |